CJDevWorks/notes/finance/options.md

     - Buyer limited loss and unlimited profit.
 Then Why to Sell ??

+- Sell OTM option probability is higher - less premium but more chances

 - Burden of price movement
 - Break-even is otm
 - Time decay
 - Probability is on seller side (due to price buffer)

+-- Covered call stretegy

 Why to be a buyer of ITM option?